JackDougherty/jack-site/_pages/educ308/syllabus.md

 - Meet up with other students outside of class.
 Create a small study group to review the course material and work together.
 The secret to success in college is teaching yourselves how to learn new material.
 - If anything is interfering with your learning, email or talk with us about it.
 I care about how you're doing in life, not just in our classroom.

+## Schedule2
+Our course meets remotely in my Zoom room <https://trincoll.zoom.us/my/jackdougherty> on Tues-Wed-Thu-Fri from 9:15am to 12 noon ET, with a 15-minute break around 10:30am.
+Always look for important updates from the instructor **in bold**.

+### Tues 4 Jan
+- Test
+- Test2

 ## Schedule
 I may modify the schedule to match the pace of our research projects, but the amount of work required will remain the same.
 Major changes will be marked **in bold**.
 Watch for updates.